 Lately I have been trying to see if I can program the Propeller microcontroller chip to act like a neuron.
 Using the Hydra kit—propeller chip, SPIN programming language, and peripheral drivers pre-coded for a game machine—I’m overwhelmed by the eight hundred page guide, the intricate links between the components, and the electrical know-how presumed but beyond me.
 There were often sentence after sentence using terms and ideas that I only had a flimsy grasp of.

 Reflecting back on my method, I see that I am willingly, in fact pre-disposed, to ignore details, all the while searching for an overall understanding.
 Only when, directed by my shaky understanding, a possible path to neuron operations emerges from the fog, I go back to see how to accomplish its steps.

 Underneath I am wishing some details are done by someone else, so that I can focus on the overarching problem.
-I’m desirous of treating much of the glue, holding the solution steps together, like a black box, difficult but not of intrinsic interest to me.
+I’m desirous of treating much of the glue, holding the solution steps together, like the black box in the figure, difficult but not of intrinsic interest to me.

-I generalize more readily that I learn details.
+I generalize more readily than I learn details.